-Statement of Intent Appropriate facilities and procedures shall be in place to control the risk of chemical or physical contamination of product.
-Y 4.9.
-Chemical control 4.9.1.1 Processes shall be in place to manage the use, storage and handling of non-food chemicals to prevent chemical contamination.
-These shall include as a minimum: - an approved list of chemicals for purchase - availability of material safety data sheets and specifications - confirmation of suitability for use in a food processing environment - avoidance of strongly scented products - the labelling and/or identification of containers of chemicals at all times - segregated and secure storage with restricted access to authorised personnel - use by trained personnel only.
-Y 4.9,1.2 Where strongly scented or taint-forming materials have to be used, for instance for building work, procedures shall be in place to prevent the risk of taint contamination of products. Υ 4.9.2 Metal control 4.9.2.1 There shall be a documented policy for the control of the use of sharp metal implements including knives, cutting blades on equipment, needles and wires.
+Statement of Intent Appropriate facilities and procedures shall be in place to control the risk of chemical or physical contamination of product. Υ 49.1 Chemical control 4.9.1.1 Processes shall be in place to manage the use, storage and handling of non-food chemicals to prevent chemical Υ an approved list of chemicals for purchase availability of material safety data sheets and specifications confirmation of suitability for use in a food processing environment avoidance of strongly scented products the labelling and/or identification of containers of chemicals at all times segregated and secure storage with restricted access to authorised personnel use by trained personnel only.
+4.9.1.2 Where strongly scented or taint-forming materials have to be used, for instance for building work, procedures shall be in place to prevent the risk of taint contamination of products.
+Y 4.9.2 Metalicunirel 4.9.2.1 There shall be a documented policy for the control of the use of sharp metal implements including knives, cutting blades on equipment, needles and wires.
 This shall include a record of inspection for damage and the investigation of any lost items.
 Snap-off blade knives shall not be used.
 Y 4.9.2.2 The purchase of ingredients and packaging which use staples or other foreign-body hazards as part of the packaging materials shall be avoided.
 Staples and paper clips shall not be used in open product areas.
 Where staples or other items are present as packaging materials or closures, appropriate precautions shall be taken to minimise the risk of product contamination.
-Y
+Y 4.9.3 Glass, brittle plastic, ceramics and similar materials 4.9.3.1 Glass or other brittle materials shall be excluded or protected against breakage in areas where open products are handled or there is a risk of product contamination.
+Y 4.9.3.2 Documented procedures for handling glass and other brittle materials shall be in place and implemented to ensure that necessary precautions are taken.
+Procedures shall include as a minimum: • a list of items detailing location, number, type and condition Y